Plastics Institute of Thailand: History

 On July 25, 2015, it was reported that PITH was ordered by the Ministry of Industry to work out details for the initial plan to use 10,000 tonnes of rice from government stockpiles to produce environmentally friendly bioplastic products to coincide with an initiative of the Prime Minister of Thailand General Prayut Chan-o-cha.
 This was to be completed by July 29, 2020.

-It was reported on November 8, 2016 that PITH, along with the 10 other independent organizations under the Ministry of Industry, were to be tasked to develop key Thai industries.
+It was reported on November 8, 2016, that PITH, along with the 10 other independent organizations under the Ministry of Industry, were to be tasked to develop key Thai industries.
 This was part of the Ministry of Industry's proposed plan for a new venture capital fund to support startups and small and medium-sized enterprises (SMEs) in gaining access to funding.

 PITH is involved in the public and private effort to control plastic waste.
 PITH executive director Dr. Kriengsak Wongpromrat reported in a July 1, 2019 article on Thailand's plastic waste problem that the production capacity of plastic beads in Thailand will be flat, staying at 8 million tonnes from 2018 to 2019, because the government's policy is promoting lower use of some plastic products and outright banning others.
 "In the past, the plastics sector expanded 1-2% annually, but this trend is expected to become a contraction in the future," Kriengsak said.
 He went on to say other countries are also facing pressure to reduce plastic use as environmental concerns gain traction.
 "Plastic waste cannot be destroyed easily, so all authorities have to issue new policies to resolve the overwhelming waste problem," he said.

 Kriengsak promoted the production of bioplastics in Thailand in an August 18, 2019 article.
-He stated that the strategy that he is trying to support is to covert bioresin made from sugar into finished and semi-finished plastic products.
+He stated that the strategy that he is trying to support is to convert bioresin made from sugar into finished and semi-finished plastic products.
 "We want to try to maximize the value chain of biopolymers but currently have to accept that Total Corbion is mainly exporting to EU and other countries,” he said.
 “The institute is working with small and medium-scale processors to support them in developing bioplastics conversion expertise.
 We’ve worked with 82 converters to date in developing products such as bags and thermoformed trays and bowls, but we need more to participate.”